Position: Former Associate Professor, School of Engineering, University of Waikato.

 A position at the University of Wollongong working in the area of materials engineering then followed on from his experiences in the commercial world.

-New pastures beckoned, and Rainer moved to New Zealand where he took up a position at the University of Waikato where he has been teaching and researching for the past 18 years.
+New pastures beckoned, and Rainer moved to New Zealand where he took up a position at the University of Waikato where he undertook teaching and researching for 24 years.

 Given that the university is in the centre of a very productive agricultural region, it was obvious to Rainer to focus his research on agricultural or biological products.